Award Winning Specialist Clinic

 We offer surgical consultations in London, Birmingham, Chelmsford and Bristol, and attract international patients from all corners of the globe such as as the USA, the Middle East and Europe.Get in Touch

-As a standalone specialist plastic surgery day-case unit, only admitting healthy, elective patients, the risk of cross–infection at the Cadogan Clinic is significantly lower than with competitors who use general hospitals.
+As a dedicated specialist plastic surgery day-case unit that exclusively admits healthy elective patients, the Cadogan Clinic significantly reduces the risk of cross-infection compared to competitors who utilise general hospitals.

 We believe in the delivery of excellent outcomes and results, and exceptional levels of service.
 Our outcomes are natural and long-lasting, and we remain the premier choice for cosmetic surgery treatments in the UK.